 UK Español Italiano Dansk Finnish Deutsch

-With the sweet chestnuts all you have to do (once the trees have been planted and are old enough to bear fruit) is come along in the autumn and harvest the seeds - the plants will continue to yield for possibly hundreds of years without any help from you.
+With the sweet chestnuts all you have to do (once the trees have been planted and are old enough to bear fruit) is come along in the autumn and harvest the seeds - the plants will continue to yield for possibly hundreds of years without any help.
 With the wheat, however, it is quite a different matter.
 Here the ground must be cultivated every year in order to prepare a seed bed; the seed must then be sown; a method found of controlling the weeds; fertilizers added in order to achieve satisfactory yields; fungicides and insecticides applied in order to control pests and diseases and then large machinery used in order to harvest the crop.

 Annual crops, grown in conventional systems, demand that the soil is cultivated.
 The very act of cultivating the soil serves to destroy organic matter, kills much of the soil fauna and leaves the soil at risk of erosion from wind and rain.
 The soil structure is damaged and, with continued cultivation, the sub-soil becomes very compacted and is unable to drain properly or allow roots to penetrate and obtain their nutrients.
-When it rains soil is washed away.
+When it rains, soil is washed away.
 Just go and stand in a country lane on a wet day and you will see all the muddy water flowing along the sides of the lane.
 This is our valuable top soil, being carried off to streams and thence to the sea.

-In a field of wheat all the plants have the same nutritional requirements, their roots occupy the same levels in the soil and will only be able to obtain nutrients from this one level of the soil.
+In a field of wheat all the plants have the same nutritional requirements; their roots occupy the same levels in the soil and will only be able to obtain nutrients from this one level of the soil.
 Any nutrients that have been washed lower down into the soil will be lost to the plants and will eventually find their way into the water system either to be washed out to sea or to pollute our drinking water.
 Genetically very similar, these plants are all susceptible to the same pests and diseases and all have similar climatic requirements.
 If one suffers, they all suffer.
-The system is dependent on large inputs of fertilisers, herbicides, pesticides, fungicides etc. The soil is little more than a medium to hold the plant up, and even this it is becoming less able to do well as soil structure and depth are destroyed.
-The Fenlands, for example, are losing 30 mm of topsoil every year.
+The system is dependent on large inputs of fertilisers, herbicides, pesticides, fungicides etc. The soil is little more than a medium to hold the plant up, and it is becoming less able even to do this well as soil structure and depth are destroyed.
+The UK Fenlands, for example, are losing 30 mm of topsoil every year.

 The value of diversity.

-By growing a number of different species together so that there isn't a large planting of one single species, insects that seek out plants visually may be confused by the different shapes of plants and be less able to find the species that they are looking for.
+By growing a number of different species together so that there isn’t a large planting of one single species, insects that seek out plants visually may be confused by the different shapes of plants and be less able to find the species that they are looking for.
 If you can imagine a few pest insects arriving at a large wheat field, once they have landed on one wheat plant no matter what way they move they cannot avoid moving on to the next wheat plant simply because they are totally surrounded by them.
-Heaven on earth for the insect and ideal breeding conditions for it.
+This is heaven on earth for the insect and ideal breeding conditions for it.
 The result is a very rapid population explosion usually only controlled by an expensive regime of chemical sprays.
-If, on the other hand, the field contains a diversity of plants, as is found in a native woodland, the insect is going to have to work much harder to find the next host plant and it is also going to be much more at risk from predation, both because it has got to move about a lot more and also because this diversity of plants offers more places for its predators to live in.
+If, on the other hand, the field contains a diversity of plants, as is found in native woodland, the insect is going to have to work much harder to find the next host plant and it is also going to be much more at risk from predation, both because it has got to move about a lot more and also because this diversity of plants offers more places for its predators to live in.
 The result is far less damage to the plants and a more balanced population of pests and predators.